pelithne/actions/README.md

 When you forked the repository, you also copied the pipeline definition.
 However, github will deactivate the pipeline on forked repos, so you need to activate it again.

-Do that by cliking on **actions** in the Github toolbar
+Do that by clicking on **actions** in the Github toolbar

 <p align="left">
   <img width=100%" src="./media/actions.png">
 </p>

-You will be asked to to activate workflows.
+You will be asked to to "go ahead and run" your workflows.
 Do that.

 <p align="left">
   <img width=100%" src="./media/activate-actions.PNG">